 You should completely ignore that message, it’s just an attempt by the system to convince you to come back to the built-in launcher.
 That message appears after a simple crash or a freeze not necessarily caused by Smart Launcher itself.
 There is absolutely nothing to worry about it.

-Probably you accidentally enabled Gray scale mode.
+Probably you accidentally enabled Grayscale mode.
 You can disable it from

 Unfortunately, this issue depends on a system limitation.
 Android provides no way to programmatically turn off the screen.
-The only way to do it requires to invoke a forced security lock or using some sort of workarounds.
+The only way to do it requires invoking a forced security lock or using some sort of workarounds.
 You can choose a different screen lock method in Preferences, Global Settings, Screen, Screen lock method.

 Sometimes, device manufacturers, limit some features to work only with their own apps.
 This happens especially with quick dial shortcuts.
 Unfortunately, Smart Launcher can’t circumvent this limit.
 Our suggestion is to install and use a different app to add the same shortcut.

 Smart Launcher uses Android APIs to get the number of new events for each app.
 Unfortunately, app developers very often don’t use all the features of this API as in the case of the notification count.
 In these situations, we can only try to guess the count.
-However, we’re continuously working to improve our notification count system and bug reports are welcomed.
+However, we’re continuously working to improve our notification count system and bug reports are welcome.

 Please use the Feedback & Suggestions section of our Reddit community.
 It’s a great space where you can submit your ideas and get immediate feedback from other users.
 Your opinion is very important for us as Smart Launcher is a community-driven project.

-The device and Android version you’re using;
+- The device and Android version you’re using;

-A list of steps to reproduce the problem;
+- A list of steps to reproduce the problem;

-Screenshots or other useful resources, if possible;
+- Screenshots or other useful resources, if possible;

 Since Smart Launcher is an app, it can be uninstalled like any other Android app.
 You can follow any of the procedures below:

-From your device settings, search the "apps" section, find Smart Launcher and press "Uninstall". (this procedure can vary depending on your device model)
+- From your device settings, search the "apps" section, find Smart Launcher and press "Uninstall". (this procedure can vary depending on your device model)

-Probably Smart Launcher is still set as default launcher and Android is preventing you from uninstalling it.
+Probably Smart Launcher is still set as the default launcher and Android is preventing you from uninstalling it.
 In this case, please set a different launcher as default, then try again.

 Please check the lock screen page